chharvey/counterpoint/docs/spec/data-types.md

 representing items.
 The objects that any given List Type contains are `List` objects whose items are assignable to the type describing the List Type.
-Lists have a dynamic size, are ordered, and are indexable by Integers, with indices starting at *0*.
+Lists have a dynamic size, are ordered, and are 0-origin indexable by Integers.

 #### Dict Type
 A **Dict Type** contains instances of [`Dict`](./intrinsics.md#dict) and is described by a single type,